Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Semi-classical Laguerre weight

 \subsection{The surface type}

 We now perform Step 2 of the identification procedure, showing that $\X_c$ constructed above is an example of the surfaces appearing in Sakai's theory, and determine its type in the classification.
-This is done by identifying an \emph{anticanonical divisor} of the surface $\X_c$, which is by definition the pole divisor of a rational 2-form on $\X_c$.
-As we are dealing with an eight-point blowup of $\p^1 \times \p^1$ its class in $\Pic(\X_c)$ should be
+This is done by identifying an \emph{anticanonical divisor} of the surface $\X_c$, which is by definition the pole divisor of a rational 2-form on $\X_c$, This 2-form will also provide the symplectic structure of the resulting Hamiltonian system on the bundle $E$ (see \autoref{sect333}).
+As we are dealing with an eight-point blowup of $\p^1 \times \p^1$ the class in $\Pic(\X_c)$ of the anticanonical divisor should be

 This divisor can be identified from the configuration of the points $q_1,\dots, q_8$ by finding a biquadratic curve on $\p^1 \times \p^1$ on which these points lie.
 In this case we can take the curve as the pole divisor of the rational 2-form